 The Beauty Desk

-The Best Red Lipsticks Under $30, Tested on Real Skin
+The Best Red Lipsticks Under $30, by Undertone

-Six reds we keep reaching for across cool and warm undertones, from a $10 drugstore matte to a $28 satin that wears like a balm.
+Six reds across cool and warm undertones, from a $10 drugstore matte to a $28 satin-style bullet.

 A good red does one thing: it makes you look more like yourself, not less.
 Under $30 is where the category gets interesting — the formulas have mostly caught up to luxury, but the shades are scattered across cool blue-reds, warm orange-reds, and brick neutrals that don’t always announce themselves on the tube.
-We spent three weeks wearing each of these through coffee, lunch, and the end-of-day mirror check to find the reds that still read as themselves at 6 p.m.
+This edit starts with undertone, finish, price, and current retailer information, then keeps the trade-offs visible.

 Undertone is the single decision that changes everything.
 Cool-reds (blue base) flatter pink and neutral complexions and make teeth look whiter; warm-reds (orange or brown base) sit more naturally on olive and golden skin.
 A true-red lands in the middle and is the safest starting point if you’re new to wearing red at all.
 We included two of each so the guide works no matter where you land.

 Finish matters almost as much.
-Matte reads most formal and lasts longest but emphasizes lip texture; satin is the forgiving middle ground; sheer is weekday-appropriate and stacks well over balm.
-Our picks below are sorted by how often we actually reached for them, not by price.
+Matte reads most formal but emphasizes lip texture; satin is the forgiving middle ground; sheer is weekday-appropriate and stacks well over balm.
+The picks below are sorted by usefulness, not by price.

 Our picks